-In his delightful book “Thinking Fast and Slow,” the eminent psychologist and founder of the field of behavioral economics, Daniel Kahneman, describes two systems that shape our thinking.
-System 1 is intuitive, fast, comprising impressions, emotions, and pattern recognition.( System 2 is laborious, analytical, and is recruited only when System 1 is inadequate for the task).
-Pattern recognition is especially important.
+In his delightful book “Thinking, Fast and Slow,” the eminent psychologist and founder of the field of behavioral economics, Daniel Kahneman, describes two systems that shape our thinking.
+System 1 is intuitive, fast, comprising impressions, emotions, and pattern recognition.
+System 2 is laborious, analytical, and is recruited only when System 1 is inadequate for the task.

-Repeatedly encountering a word, a name, a face, a situation, gives us a sense of familiarity, of feeling comfortable with it.
+Repeatedly encountering a word, a name, a face, or a situation, gives us a sense of familiarity, of feeling comfortable with it.
 This has deep evolutionary roots.
 Even mice have it.
-Put a mouse in a cage with an opening to a dark tunnel and put a dummy of cat in the cage.
-On first encounter the mouse will not come out of his tunnel, even though morsels of cheese are beckoning..
-On subsequent encounters he will become bolder, until finally totally ignoring the cat.
-The implications of this simple observation are profound: repeatedly seeing you parents, your extended family, your friends, your tribe, gives you a sense of familiarity, of what psychologists call cognitive ease.
+If you put a mouse in a cage with an opening to a dark tunnel and put a dummy of a cat at the end of the tunnel, on the first encounter, the mouse will not come out of his tunnel even though morsels of cheese are beckoning.
+On subsequent encounters, however, he will become bolder, until he finally ignores the cat.
+The implications of this simple observation are profound.
+Repeatedly seeing your parents, your extended family, your friends, your tribe, gives you a sense of familiarity, something psychologists call cognitive ease.

 “The consequences of repeated exposures benefit the organism in its relations to the immediate animate and inanimate environments.
-They allow the organism to distinguish objects and habitats that are safe from those that are not., they are the most primitive basis of social attachments.
-Therefore, they form the basis for social organization and cohesion – the basic source of psychological and social stability“.
+They allow the organism to distinguish objects and habitats that are safe from those that are not.
+They are the most primitive basis of social attachments.
+Therefore, they form the basis for social organization and cohesion – the basic source of psychological and social stability.”

 What a breathtaking leap from psychological observations to the basis of our sociality.
-But if indeed such a behavioral trait is ingrained, or shall we say hard-wired, where is the biological evidence?
+But if, indeed, such a behavioral trait is ingrained, or shall we say hard-wired, where is the biological evidence?